View CartMy Account / Order StatusHelp

 Dennis' in-house publications for The Acupuncture and Shiatsu Therapy Center include:

 He currently maintains a practice in acupuncture, Chinese Herbs, Whole Foods Dietary Practice, and Essential Oils in Marshfield, Massachusetts.
-Dennis currently studies Yang style Taijiquan with Yang Jwing-ming in Boston where he has earned the rank of assistant instructor.
-He has also studied Xingyi, and Baguquan with Liang Shouyu.
+Dennis has also studied Yang style Taijiquan with Yang Jwing-ming in Boston where he has earned the rank of assistant instructor as well as Xingyi, and Baguquan with Liang Shouyu.
+His books are used by acupuncturists, teachers, and acupuncture schools around the world .
+781-837-3455

 Willmountain Press